29 Apr BSA/AML Compliance: What Bitcoin ATM Operators Need To Know

 These laws outline specific duties that MSBs are required to follow to assist law enforcement agencies and the government in detecting and preventing money laundering and terrorist financing.

 BSA regulations are administered by a part of the U.S. Department of Treasury called the Financial Crimes Enforcement Network (FinCEN).

-In addition to following all relevant federal laws related to cryptocurrency compliance, as a Bitcoin ATM, you’re also required to follow relevant state laws in the states where you operate.
-Since these laws vary from one state to another, it’s essential that you work with a compliance professional when you develop your cryptocompliance program to ensure your business can protect itself from financial criminals and avoid regulatory scrutiny.
+In addition to following all relevant federal laws related to AML compliance, as a bitcoin ATM, you’re also required to follow relevant state laws in the states where you operate.
+Since these laws vary from one state to another, it’s essential that you work with a compliance professional when you develop your AML compliance program to ensure your business can protect itself from financial criminals and avoid regulatory scrutiny.